RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 **GENERAL VARIABLES**
 - *PAIRED_END:*&nbsp;&nbsp;&nbsp;Whether your data is paired-end or single-end.
 [TRUE or FALSE]
-- *CREATE_SUB_BAMS:*&nbsp;&nbsp;&nbsp;Whether to extract reads from regions of interest (listed in bed file) and to create the corresponding sub-bams.
-Cannot be set to TRUE if the BED variable is left blank.
-If set to TRUE, please read [this section](#filling-in-the-config-file-if-you-want-to-extract-and-remap-reads-from-specific-zones-create_sub_bams-set-to-true) to understand how to properly set up your config file.
+- *CREATE_SUB_BAMS:*&nbsp;&nbsp;&nbsp;Whether to extract reads from regions of interest (listed in bed file) and to create the corresponding sub-bams (we call this process "targeted remapping"). <ins>If your reference genome includes chromosomes longer than 512 Mb and you intend to call variants on your data, please note that SNP callers such as GATK cannot process chromosomes of such lengths effectively.
+In such cases, performing a targeted remapping is advised, as it will produce reads mapped to shorter contigs.</ins> Cannot be set to TRUE if the BED variable is left blank.
+If set to TRUE, please read [this section](#how-to-fill-in-the-configuration-file-for-extracting-and-remapping-reads-from-specific-zones-create_sub_bams-set-to-true) to understand how to properly set up your config file.
 [TRUE or FALSE]
 - *MAPPING_SUBFOLDER:*&nbsp;&nbsp;&nbsp;If you want to separate results from different mapping parameters (different reference, mapping options...), provide a name for an extra folder to create in the READ_MAPPING output folder.
 Otherwise leave blank ("").

 **INPUT FILES**